docker/docs/content/engine/swarm/swarm-tutorial/_index.md

 One of these machines is a manager (called `manager1`) and two of them are workers (`worker1` and `worker2`).

+>**Note**
+>
->**Note**: You can follow many of the tutorial steps to test single-node swarm as well, in which case you need only one host.
-Multi-node commands do not work, but you can initialize a swarm, create services, and scale them.
+> You can follow many of the tutorial steps to test single-node swarm
+> as well, in which case you need only one host.
+Multi-node commands do not
+> work, but you can initialize a swarm, create services, and scale them.

 #### Install Docker Engine on Linux machines